 By Chase Wilson, Senior Vice President – Solutions & Product Innovation

-Harvard Business School recently released a new report that has generated an array of articles focused on recruiting automation systems as a key element in employers’ difficulty in accessing talent pools.
+Harvard Business School released a report that has generated an array of articles focused on recruiting automation systems as a key element in employers’ difficulty in accessing talent pools.
 As the Harvard report highlighted, the growing mismatch between employers and the unemployed has exposed the need for strategic improvement in organizations’ approach to talent acquisition, and that includes the need to leverage AI and automation more effectively.

 Here are four reasons to look a bit deeper when assessing which aspects of your talent acquisition process and systems are really holding you back from finding the hidden talent pools you most need:

-1. Automation is Just Following Orders
+1. Automation is just following orders

 Automation has opened the aperture for applicants to quickly apply to multiple job opportunities, and it has streamlined the hiring process for employers to acquire talent more efficiently.
 However, automated recruiting systems do not independently make screening decisions.
 Blaming the automation is equivalent to blaming referees for your favorite team losing every week – either they are doing their job or the rules are the problem.